 Discover unique party supplies to match your safari-themed bash and more at the Paperless Post Party Shop.

 In a contest of imagination, kids will always come out on top.
-You can put up a good fight by making a theme they love to come to life, though.
+You can bring their vision to life by bringing to life by creating a unique party theme.
 You could go off their favorite activities, stories, characters, and more, or you can go straight to the source and ask them what they’d prefer as a theme.
 They will be so delighted when you really pull it off.
 We have some ideas to get you started:

 – Get wild: Nothing beats visiting the zoo as a kid—except being a zookeeper for a day.
 Zoos across the country host parties where children can get up close and personal with everything from armadillos to zigzag salamanders.
 Some can even bring the safari to your backyard.